 Depression as a loss of meaning and connection

-The secular societies we live in today leave us with a feeling of disconnection to and loss of faith in something greater than ourselves.
+The secular societies we live in today produce feelings of disconnection from – and loss of faith in – something greater than ourselves.
 We become self-obsessed, one of the worst things for depression.

-Meeting spiritual needs, either rediscovering your faith, finding a meaning or purpose to your life, or doing something that reconnects you to nature can help you out of your mind, and all the negative ruminations that go with it.
+Meeting spiritual needs, either rediscovering your faith, finding a meaning or purpose to your life, or doing something that reconnects you to nature or other people can help you out of your mind and all the negative ruminations that go with it.

-Indeed, in Eckhart Tolle’s best selling book, The Power of Now, he talks of his suicidal depression before he had a ‘spiritual awakening’, a moment that shifted his consciousness away from the feelings of despair.
+Indeed, in Eckhart Tolle’s best selling book, The Power of Now, he talks about his suicidal depression before he had a ‘spiritual awakening’, a moment that moved his attention away from the feelings of despair.